Rheumatoid arthritis (RA) is a chronic autoimmune disease that causes pain, swelling, stiffness, and loss of function in the joints.

 The Best Rheumatoid Arthritis Treatment Begins Early

-It is important to diagnose and begin treatment for rheumatoid arthritis early as permanent damage to bones can begin within the first year of developing the disease.
+It is important to diagnose and begin treatment for rheumatoid arthritis early, as permanent damage to bones can begin within the first year of developing the disease.

-For this reason, it’s necessary to realize that RA often begins in middle age and nearly 3 times as many women have the condition as men.
+For this reason, it is necessary to realize that RA often begins in middle age and nearly 3 times as many women have the condition as men.
 And, although it does not usually occur in children and young adults, a related disease called juvenile idiopathic arthritis (JRA) or juvenile rheumatoid arthritis (JRA) can sometimes develop.

-Overall, RA is a slowly progressing disease, but once damage is done it cannot be reversed.
+Overall, RA is a slowly progressing disease, but once the damage is done it cannot be reversed.
 Therefore, doctors recommend treatment of rheumatoid arthritis beginning immediately after diagnosis to slow down the effects.

 Gender: Both men and women are susceptible to RA, but the disease is far more common in women.
 In fact, 70 percent of people diagnosed with rheumatoid arthritis are women.
-This may be due to a variety of hormonal factors that are involved in the development of RA.
-For instance, changes in hormones (such as the use of certain contraceptives) have been linked to promoting the development of RA in people who are genetically susceptible or have been exposed to a triggering event.
+This may be due to a variety of factors that are involved in the development of RA.
+For instance, changes (such as those caused by the use of certain contraceptives) have been linked to promoting the development of RA in people who are genetically susceptible or have been exposed to a triggering event.
 Rheumatoid arthritis symptoms also tend to improve or disappear completely during pregnancy, with frequent flares more common after the birth.
 Breastfeeding can also cause RA symptoms like joint inflammation and low-grade fever to flare.

 Age: RA can affect a person at any age, but it typically presents in those between the ages of 40-60.
 Some cases of juvenile rheumatoid arthritis do exist though, so it’s important to be aware of this in the event that a minor starts experiencing RA-related symptoms.
-Remember: early detection is the key to successful treatment of this rheumatic disease.
+Remember: early detection is the key to successful treatment of rheumatic disease.

 What are the genetic factors that predispose people to develop rheumatoid arthritis?

-White blood cells, commonly known as T cells, are important in maintaining a healthy and properly functioning immune system.
+Some white blood cells, commonly known as T cells, are important in maintaining a healthy and properly functioning immune system.
 However, scientists have discovered a variation—called single nucleotide polymorphism (SNP)—in a gene that controls T cells.
-When the SNP gene is present, T cells attempt to correct abnormalities in joints too quickly, causing the inflammation and tissue damage associated with RA.
+When the SNP gene variation is present, T cells attempt to correct abnormalities in joints too quickly, causing the inflammation and tissue damage associated with RA.
 The discovery of SNP may help determine people’s risk for getting RA and might help explain why autoimmune diseases run in families.